post

 Game Cards are not required in 7U.
 Scores are not reported and referees do not keep track of substitutions.

 Field Set-Up.
-It is the responsibility of all the teams with the first game.
+It is the responsibility of BOTH the teams with the first game.
 Parents must help set up the field.
 Please arrive early to complete this task in time for the players to practice with the goals.
 Each field has 2 goals and nets, plus 6 flags – 4 on each of the corners, and 1 each at mid-field, about a yard away from the edge of the field (touchline).
 Stakes are used to secure the goals in the ground and net hooks keep the net taut.
 Additionally, Kids Zone sign needs to be placed in a visible location.

-Field Take-Down is the responsibility of the teams with the last game on that field.
+Field Take-Down is the responsibility of BOTH teams with the last game on that field.
 Parents must help break down the field.
 Sometimes, one field may end earlier than another, so be sure to check if yours is the last game for that field.
 All field equipment needs to be returned to the storage room, along with the Kids Zone sign.
 Please ensure all stakes and net hooks are accounted for, so children do not find them afterwards.
 The correct number of stakes and hooks are noted on the toolbox in which they are stored.
 Any trash and/or recycling must be picked up and dealt with appropriately.

 Weekly Practice: 7U teams will be assigned a weekly one-hour practice space in the late afternoon or early evening during the week.
 Coaches should attempt to develop the skill level and game knowledge of their players during that time.
 Additionally, coaches are strongly encouraged to scrimmage against one of the other 7U teams assigned to the same field and same time for the last 20 minutes.